OS-Guild/graphql-to-mongodb/README.md

         })
 }
 ```
 You'll notice that integrating the package takes little more than adding some fancy middleware over the resolve function.
-The `filter, projection, options` added as the first paraneters of the callback, can be sent directly to the MongoDB find function as shown.
-The rest of the parameter are the standard recieved from the GraphQL api.
+The `filter, projection, options` added as the first parameters of the callback, can be sent directly to the MongoDB find function as shown.
+The rest of the parameter are the standard received from the GraphQL api.

 * Additionally, resolve fields' dependencies should be defined in the GraphQL type like so:
     ```js